Yikes! The Health Of The Future Remote Worker

 Whilst it has its perks, working from home, if we're not careful can have a detrimental impact on our health.

-Job discovery platform, DirectlyApply revealed how remote workers could look in the next 25 years if they don’t change their habits whilst working at home.
+Furniture At Work UK created a 3D model of how remote workers could look in the next 25 years if they don’t change their habits whilst working at home.
 Lack of face-to-face social interaction, less walking and hunching over a screen all day can lead to a bumper crop of issues later down the line.
+Meet Anna...

-Whilst we're sure she's a great gal, Susan isn't a pretty sight... or state when it comes to health.
+Whilst we're sure she's a great gal, Anna isn't a pretty sight... or state when it comes to health.

 All avoidable, with the right amount of exercise and self-care.
 Let's take a look...